Jackevansevo/Blog/content/building-colour-schemes-with-mini.base16.md

 <br>

-**What about existing base16 vim colourschemes?**
+**What about existing base16 vim colorschemes?**

-base16 already has existing colourscheme ports available in the form of [chriskempson/base16-vim](https://github.com/chriskempson/base16-vim), various lua ports also exist for neovim.
+base16 already has existing colorscheme ports available in the form of [chriskempson/base16-vim](https://github.com/chriskempson/base16-vim), various lua ports also exist for neovim.
 These are great if you're happy with a fairly vanilla vim/neovim setup.

-The problem is these colourscheme implementations might not necessarily support certain third plugins you're using, so things might end up looking ugly or visually broken.
+The problem is these colorscheme implementations might not necessarily support certain third plugins you're using, so things might end up looking ugly or visually broken.

-Using the [mini.base16](https://github.com/echasnovski/mini.base16) plugin you can take a base16 colour palette and generate a neovim colourscheme that supports all the mini.nvim plugins + a bunch of popular third party vim/neovim plugins (a full list of supported plugins is available [here](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-base16.md#features)).
+Using the [mini.base16](https://github.com/echasnovski/mini.base16) plugin you can take a base16 colour palette and generate a neovim colorscheme that supports all the mini.nvim plugins + a bunch of popular third party vim/neovim plugins (a full list of supported plugins is available [here](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-base16.md#features)).